Travel for the More Refined

+This project consisted a team of three other UX Designers (Caitlyn Adler, John Pak, and Vicki Kim) including myself.
 I volunteered to lead and own the user flow, design, and the prototyping portions.
 I would ensure that the finished product was consistent with our research and overall design.

 Pen/pencil+paper, whiteboards, Google Forms, Axure, Sketch, myBalsamiq, OmniGraffle, Evolus Pencil, Powerpoint

 Intrepid’s current clientele is “gap” year or younger travelers in their mid twenties.
 However, through market research, Intrepid identified that there was a huge market for an older demographic.
 They will be creating a new offering of “comfort” trips designed to appeal to this demographic and seek to upgrade their digital experience for this new product offering.
 Intrepid has been getting feedback from travel agents and potential customers that it is difficult to search for trips on their site.
 One of the biggest problems is that customers want to be able to choose destinations based on their vacation time availability.